Tjurina Number Jumps and Unimodal Hypersurface Singularities in Positive Characteristic: The classification in characteristic

 \begin{remark} (i) The classification result is different from the result in fields of characteristic $0$ given by Wall.
 For every $p$, there are only finite many $s$ that do not satisfy \eqref{condition-k+p}, which means there are finite many case \textbf{(I)} unimodal singularities.
 However, Wall shows that there are infinite case \textbf{(I)} unimodal singularities in characteristic $0$ field.
-The main reason is `the sudden jump of the extended Tjurina number'.
-For some special $k$ (in this case $p \mid 3k-2s$), the extended Tjurina number is greater than the other, which leads to the growth of the modality. \\ (ii) The classification process is lengthy.
-First, we need to find a basis for the extended Tjurina algebra to get the point where the jump of extended Tjurina number occurs.
+The main reason is: there are more sudden jumps in characteristic $p$ than in characteristic $0$, and most sudden jumps rely on $p$.\\ (ii) The classification process is lengthy.
+First, we use Theorem \ref{complete-cor} to find the initial part $f_0$ of $f$.
+Next, we need to find a basis for the extended Tjurina algebra of $f_0$ to get the point where the jump of the extended Tjurina number occurs.
 Then we need to check the separability for a family of power series.
-After we find the bound of the modality, we can use the implicit function theorem to finish the classification.
+After we find the bound of the modality by Theorem \ref{main-thm}, we use the implicit function theorem to finish the classification.
 In the following, we will omit most of the discussion and give the result directly. \end{remark}

 \begin{proposition} If $j_3(f) \sim x^2y$, then $f \sim x^2y+y^{s}(k\ge 4)$, which is simple. \end{proposition} \begin{proof} Write $g=x^2y$.
 Then $\widetilde{T}_g(\mathcal{K}g)=g+\mathfrak{m}\cdot j(g)= \langle x^3,x^2y,xy^2 \rangle$.
 Therefore, for any $l \geq 4$, we can find such that By Theorem \ref{complete-cor}, we have